Being an accepted disciple

 According to recent studies, it is due to a virus common to almost all the population but which, in circumstances of particular prolonged stress, manages to colonize the encephalous by inflaming it and making it not properly functioning.

 I barely managed to complete my degree in international economics.
 Given my health, it was a real martyrdom to have to get up every morning and leave the house.
 But I was ready for anything and decided to go all the way and give my best every time.

-I was exhausted every beyond the limit.
-So drained of energy that I couldn't take a shower, mentally so tired even that I couldn't remember the words to strike up a common dialogue, so weak emotionally that I couldn't bear the stress of having people around.
-My head burned, everything was heavy beyond endurance.
+I was exhausted even beyond the limit, so drained of energy that I couldn't take a shower, mentally so tired that I couldn't even remember the words to strike up a common dialogue, so weak emotionally that I couldn't bear the stress of having people around.
+My head burned; everything was heavy beyond endurance.

-To make matters worse, at the time there were not many cases of this condition and therefore for my obtuse attending physician, she stated that mine was common depression and not a clinical condition.
-As a result, my parents also brought the cause to my psychology and I found myself therefore without support but rather to be despised and blamed.
+To make matters worse, at the time there were not many cases of this condition, and, therefore, my obtuse attending physician stated that mine was common Depression and not a clinical condition.
+As a result, my parents also brought the cause to my psychology, and I found myself, therefore, without support but rather to be despised and blamed.

-During that long period of inactivity, I continued to feel that strange energy that went up to my spine and the inner voice that gradually became my only companion, my only teacher, and my true medicine.
-I became a person without fear, I was pushed to become whole in every respect and I learned to live every day as if it were the last and to enjoy every little thing.
-I learned to love myself, to know myself and accept me for what I was.
+During that long period of inactivity, I continued to feel that strange energy that went up my spine and the inner voice that gradually became my only companion, my only teacher, and my true medicine.
+I became a person without fear.
+I was pushed to become whole in every respect, and I learned to live every day as if it were the last and to enjoy every little thing.
+I learned to love myself, to know myself, and to accept me for what I was.

 In other words, I found peace with myself and learned to accept the spiritual transformation that was "spontaneously" happening in me.
 And from there I slowly started to feel better.
 Ten years of acute illness and ten of convalescence.
 Much of my youth went in this way.